shahpnmlab/automateImod/README.md

   --min-fov FLOAT          Minimum required field of view  [default: 0.7] --max-attempts INTEGER   How many attempts before quitting refinement
                            [default: 3]
+  --max-shift-nm FLOAT     Maximum acceptable absolute shift in nm (default:
+                           0.2 * min(width_nm, height_nm))
+  --max-shift-rate FLOAT   Maximum acceptable shift rate in nm/degree
+                           (default: 50.0)
+  --use-statistical-analysis / --no-use-statistical-analysis
-  --help                   Show this message and exit.
+                           Whether to use statistical outlier detection for shifts (default: True) --help                   Show this message and exit.

 ```
+For more robust detection of badly tracking tilts, you can use the `--max-shift-nm`, `--max-shift-rate`, and `--use-statistical-analysis` options.
+These control the sensitivity of the shift detection algorithm, allowing you to fine-tune the removal of aberrant views based on absolute shift magnitude, rate of shift change, and statistical outliers.

 To align multiple series, run it as a bash ```for``` loop, by looping over folders within which the tilt-series data
 resides.